vkuehn/python-try/README.md

 [![codecov](https://codecov.io/gh/vkuehn/python-try/branch/main/graph/badge.svg)](https://codecov.io/gh/vkuehn/python-try)
 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/vkuehn/python-try/blob/main/LICENSE)

-This is a template repository for Python projects that use Poetry for their dependency management.
+This is a template repository for Python projects that use UV for their dependency management.
 It has been generated from the [cookiecutter-poetry](https://fpgmaas.github.io/cookiecutter-poetrycookiecutter-poetry) repo.
-Unfortunately it is not maintained anymore.
-Therefore, this repo.
+But than change to UV as main tool

 - **GitHub repository**: <https://github.com/vkuehn/python-try/>
 - **Documentation** <https://vkuehn.github.io/python-try/>